captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ## WATCHMAN:
 It’s terrible when you make a guess, and the guess is simply not true.

 ---

 ## CREON:
-You and your guesses.

----

-Clever talk again.
----

-Look, if you don’t bring me the men who did this you’ll be talking about the punishment that the money inflicted on you.
+Look, if you don’t find the men who did this you’ll be talking about the punishment that the money inflicted on you.

 ---